How to find internet providers in your area

-Latency is also referred to as “ping time” or “lag”.
-Online gamers and video chat users can be affected by latency, as there will be a delay between their actions and what they see or hear on screen.
+Latency is also referred to as “ping time” or “lag.”
+Online gamers and video chat users can be affected by latency, as there will be a delay between their actions and what they see or hear on the screen.

-Here are a few other factors that might affect your internet speed:
+Here are a couple of other factors that might affect your internet speed:

-- Distance from nearest internet exchange point – Internet exchanges, also called broadband exchanges, are central points where ISPs and content delivery networks (CDNs) interconnect.
+- Distance from the nearest internet exchange point – Internet exchanges, also called broadband exchanges, are central points where ISPs and Content Delivery Networks (CDNs) interconnect.
 Think of it as a central train station in a major city that acts as a hub.
 Your internet traffic travels on your ISP’s network until it reaches one of these central hubs.
 If you live far away from one of these hubs, your internet speed might be reduced.
-This is especially true for DSL customers, whose internet is affected by “noise”, or interference.
-DSL customers should be aware of their distance to the nearest broadband exchange and/or access multiplexer.
+This is especially true for DSL customers, whose internet is affected by “noise,” or interference.
+DSL customers should be aware of the distance to their nearest broadband exchange and/or access multiplexer.